DanielaSfregola/twitter4s/README.md

 ```scala
 client.getUserTimelineForUser("DanielaSfregola")
 ```
-[twitter4s-demo](https://github.com/DanielaSfregola/twitter4s-demo) contains for some examples on how to use this library.
+Have a look at the repository [twitter4s-demo](https://github.com/DanielaSfregola/twitter4s-demo) for some examples on how to use this library.

-Also, have a look at the [Documentation](https://github.com/DanielaSfregola/twitter4s#documentation) section for the list of supported functionalities.
+Also, have a completed list of the supported functionalities is provided in the [Documentation](https://github.com/DanielaSfregola/twitter4s#documentation) section.

 Documentation
 -------------